librity/nc_zoom/README.md

 ## About <a name = "about"></a>

-A Zoom clone made with WebRTC and Websockets.
+A Zoom clone made with WebRTC and Socket.

 - [Take the course too!]()
 - [Certificate of Completion]()